jmadinlab/jmadinlab.github.io/designs.md

 sidebar_link: false
 ---

 > Congratulations!
-You have been given a ceramic module that has been designed to capture coral larvae (babies) from the ocean and help them survive and grow.
+You have been given a ceramic module that has been designed to capture coral babies (larvae) from the ocean and help them survive and grow.

 Unlike humans, almost all coral babies die before becoming an adult and reproducing.
 A single coral colony can produce millions of babies each year, and only a few make it back to the reef.
 An even smaller fraction survive and grow into mature adults.